OpnLaaS/opnlaas/docs/Charter.md

 * As a Student, I want to easily view and book available resources for my projects.
 * As a Researcher, I want to be able to reserve and manage computational resources for my projects.
 * As a Student, I want to deploy my projects on bare metal servers with minimal setup.
-* As a Student, I want to monitor the health and status of the bare metal servers I am using.
+* As a Chess Coach, I want to monitor the health and status of the bare metal servers I am using so that I can ensure uptime during ongoing training sessions.

 ### **Feature 2 – Virtualization Integration**